2022 National League Championship Series: Game 3

 Game 3 featured Philadelphia's Ranger Suarez on the mound in their first NLCS home game since 2010.
-San Diego countered with Joe Musgrove, who gave up a leadoff home run from Kyle Schwarber in the bottom of the first.
-In the top of the fourth, with runners at first and third, San Diego's Jake Cronenworth hit a ground ball to shortstop Bryson Stott.
+San Diego countered with Joe Musgrove, who gave up a leadoff home run from Kyle Schwarber in the bottom of the first inning.
+In the top of the fourth inning, with runners at first and third, San Diego's Jake Cronenworth hit a ground ball to shortstop Bryson Stott.
 Stott threw to second baseman Jean Segura, who dropped the ball, allowing Juan Soto to score and tying the game at one.
 The Phillies answered in the bottom of the inning with a double from Stott after an Alec Bohm walk.
-Segura then singled to right center field, scoring both runners and putting the Phillies up 3–1.
+Segura then singled to right-center field, scoring both runners and putting the Phillies up 3–1.
 In the fifth inning, San Diego's Trent Grisham hit a ground ball along the first base line that was misplayed by Rhys Hoskins for a double.
 Ha-seong Kim then grounded out to score Grisham from third and cut the Phillies' lead to one.
 In the sixth inning, Bohm doubled to Soto, who dove for the ball and missed, scoring Nick Castellanos from second to raise the Phillies' lead by one.
-In the top of the ninth, Jurickson Profar was ejected after arguing a check swing call.
+In the top of the ninth inning, Jurickson Profar was ejected after arguing a check swing call.
 Seranthony Domínguez earned the save for Philadelphia, his first-ever postseason save.